harvardinformatics/nextflow-workshop/run/index.md

 ## Running the workflow

 Now let's run the workflow according to the instructions on the README.

-In your terminal, run the following command:
+> **Activity**: In your terminal, run the following command:

 ```bash
 nextflow run main.nf